dazza-codes/aio-aws/README.md

 # Contributing

 To use the source code, it can be cloned directly.
+Contributions are welcome via github flow and pull requests.
 To contribute to the project, first fork it and clone the forked repository.

 The following setup assumes that [miniconda3](https://docs.conda.io/en/latest/miniconda.html) and